e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 ### Provide client-side data

-In most cases the `FSXAProxyApi` is used to make FSXA API requests as most code can potentially be executed in a browser context (except code that is exclusively run on server-side, such as serverMiddleware, customRoutes, etc.).
+In most cases the `FSXAProxyApi` is used to make FSXA-API requests as most code can potentially be executed in a browser context (except code that is exclusively run on server-side, such as serverMiddleware, customRoutes, etc.).

 To ease maintainability and avoid code duplication when it comes to attaching client side data to each call, a `clientContextProvider` can be used.
 The provider is automatically called for each API call and the result is attached to the request.